kanaria69/Mainecoco/README.md

-## Why did the coffee file a police report?
-It got mugged.
+## What do you call a boy who stopped digging holes?
+Douglas.